nibble-arts/LOCO-CAN_Software/README.md

 # Configuration
 **This functionality is not yet implemented**
-The modules are shipped with a standard configuration like the assignment of the light module outputs to the light stati or the potentiometer value for neutral position of the throtle.
+The modules are shipped with a standard configuration like the assignment of the switch module outputs to the light stati or the potentiometer value for neutral position of the throtle.
 The paramters can be adjusted using the webinterface of a WiFi-modul.
 Connecting with a laptop or smartphone gives access to a user-friendly interface for this task.

 ## Software Updates
 The pinout of the FTDI interface for flashing new software differs in the early versions.
 The standard pinout will be implemented in all revisions, divergent pinouts are listed with the version descriptions.